Rachel McKenna: Relationship with Chris

 Chris was arrested for murder but eventually released, and the relationship suffered, with Bloomfield explaining: "Rachel feels confused because she naively assumed everything would go back to normal post prison.
 And even though she knows it can't, it's her way of coping ...
 It's more about not recognizing Chris because he's changed and that scares her."
 Following Chris' brain injury in 2013, the couple were at odds following an apparent personality change in Chris, Bloomfield explained, "Rachel realises she has to start to get on board with Chris's new way of thinking.
 But everything he is doing is completely the opposite of what he'd usually do.
 Rachel finds it really hard to relate to this new Chris ...
 Rachel thinks it's fine for Chris to let his new ideas loose at home and she needs to accept that."
 Chris suggested the couple have a baby, but according to Bloomfield, Rachel thought it was, "a stupid idea.
 She can't have children and she doesn't want them.
 She had a terrible upbringing and isn't prepared to risk raising a child."
 Instead Chris proposed to Rachel to which she declined, Bloomfield believed the two could work it out, "I think love will prevail for the pair of them, but Rachel's still going to be herself.
 She's not going to change for him.
 She's making a choice to love him regardless of how's he's changed."
 However, following a talk from Grace Kwan (Lynette Forday), Rachel herself proposed to Chris, to which he accepted.
 Only moments later, a bomb rigged by Josh Gallagher (Chris Tempest) under the influence of his hero syndrome, exploded, collapsing the deck underneath the couple and leaving their fate ambiguous as the season ended.
 The two characters survived the cliffhanger but Galvin noted the road to marriage was going to be "problematic" as, "Rachel's a bit contemptuous of the idea of marriage, but ....
 Chris is fully into that sentimental idea of getting it put in writing".
 Bloomfield was surprised at the story liners decision to marry Rachel and Chris due to her previous resignation from the show as a result of Rachel's no marriage sentiment, but was told that Rachel would go along with the marriage, "to be with him and that means going along with what he wants."
 Both Galvin and Bloomfield believed the intention of the marriage was to secure a long running relationship on the show and Bloomfield believed if they were to break up, it would be a "bad pay-off" to fans.
 The wedding episode aired in February 2014 with Harry serving as Chris' best man and Harper (Ria Vandervis) acting as Rachel's bridesmaid.
 Bloomfield enjoyed the way Rachel was engaged in the storyline, "The whole premise of this storyline is that Rachel has never wanted to be a bride, never needed or wanted to get married.
 So when she finally concedes, she's the anti-bride.
 She goes 'I'm not wearing white, I'm not doing this or that."
 Galvin believed the wedding episode dealt with very little drama as producers wanted one marriage that was, "happy".
-Galvin also believed Chris and Rachel's marriage was Chris' most believable, due to he and Bloomfields long lasting friendship.
+Galvin also believed Chris and Rachel's marriage was Chris' most believable, due to his and Bloomfields long lasting friendship.
 In late 2014 the couple broke up following the revelation Chris knew his baby daughter had not miscarried.
 Rachel began an affair with Garrett Whitley (Spencer Falls) but Galvin believed Chris was determined to win her back, "He has decided that Rachel is the great love of his life and, for that reason he .... is convinced if he just preserves for long enough she will come to her senses and fall into his arms."